two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 The `celerity/consumer` resource type is used to define a subscriber to messages on a `celerity/topic`, an externally defined queue or message broker.

 A consumer can be deployed to different target environments such as a Serverless event-driven flow[^1], a containerised environment, or a custom server.
-For containerised and custom server environments, the Celerity runtime provides a polling mechanism to check for new messages in a queue or message broker.
+For containerised and custom server environments, the default mode is for the Celerity runtime provides a polling mechanism to check for new messages in a queue or message broker.
+There are some exceptions like the Google Cloud Run target environment where a push model is used to deliver messages to the consumer application.

 In some target environments, infrastructure resources are created for a consumer when the `sourceId` is a Celerity topic, this will often be a queue that subscribes to the topic to implement a reliable and scalable fan-out approach.
 When the `sourceId` is an external queue or message broker, the consumer is configured to listen to the external queue or message broker.